microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser_list_delta.md

-# Track changes for Planner
+# Planner: delta

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Retrieves changes to objects that the user is [subscribed](../resources/planner_overview.md#track-changes--delta--) to.

-For a high-level conceptual overview, see [Use delta query to track changes in Microsoft Graph data](../../../concepts/delta_query_overview.md).

 This method allows your application to track changes to objects that the user can access from within Planner over time.

-The return value of this method may contain hetergenous types of objects from Planner.
+The return value of this method might contain hetergenous types of objects from Planner.

+For more information about tracking changes in Microsoft Graph data, see [Use delta query to track changes in Microsoft Graph data](../../../concepts/delta_query_overview.md).

 ## Permissions